gabor-boros/questdb-etl-jobs/README.md

 After a short time, the new instance will be up and running.
 As soon as the instance is provisioned, we can initiate a remote session to install QuestDB by clicking **ssh** in the VM panel.

-### Install QuestDB on the VM
+### Install QuestDB on Compute Engine

-Installing QuestDB on a Linux VM is easy.
+Installing QuestDB on a Linux VM like Compute Engine is easy.
 In the terminal shell opened by clicking "ssh" do the following:

 ```bash
 # download the latest binary and uncompress the contents